slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 # Shadow Projection Made Easy

 In order to draw the shadow mask, you have to take those line segments that surround all of your shadow casting surfaces, and project them away from the light's origin.
 This turns each segment into a quad that covers the area occupied by the shadow.
 Two of the vertexes of this quad are just the endpoints of the line segment.
-To figure out where the other two go, imagine lines going from the light's center to each endpoint.
+To figure out where the other two go, imagine lines going from the light's origin to each endpoint.
 The other vertexes need to be put somewhere on those lines.
 It doesn't really matter where as long as they are far enough away that the opposite edge of the shadow quad isn't visible onscreen.

 ![shadow projection](/images/lighting-2d/shadow-projection.svg)

-This looks something like this in code:
+That looks something like the following in code:
 ```
 quad_vertex[0] = endpoint[0]
 quad_vertex[1] = endpoint[1]